wenh06/cinc2024/models/README.md

   or to test whether two samples came from the same distribution (two-sample KS test).

 - ASCI loss: Adaptive signed correlation index loss.
 It is a measure to quantify the morphological similarity between signals.

+## Total loss

+The total loss is currently the sum of the classification loss and the digitization loss.

+TODO: make a more balanced total loss (e.g. by scaling the two losses).